Which place is cheaper, San Diego or Saint Petersburg?

 It's quite rainy in Saint Petersburg.
 In July, Saint Petersburg usually receives more rain than San Diego.
 Saint Petersburg gets 8.4 inches (214 mm) of rain, while San Diego receives 0 inches (1 mm) of rain each month for the summer.

 Both San Diego and Saint Petersburg during the autumn are popular places to visit.
+Most visitors come to Saint Petersburg for the shopping scene during these months.
 Also, the autumn months attract visitors to San Diego because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Saint Petersburg is generally a little warmer than San Diego.
-Temperatures in Saint Petersburg average around 76°F (24°C), and San Diego stays around 68°F (20°C).
+Daily temperatures in Saint Petersburg average around 76°F (24°C), and San Diego fluctuates around 68°F (20°C).

 In San Diego, it's very sunny this time of the year.
 It's quite sunny in Saint Petersburg.
 In the autumn, Saint Petersburg often gets around the same amount of sunshine as San Diego.
 Saint Petersburg gets 234 hours of sunny skies this time of year, while San Diego receives 244 hours of full sun.

 The winter attracts plenty of travelers to both Saint Petersburg and San Diego.
+The winter months attract visitors to Saint Petersburg because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to San Diego this time of year.

 Saint Petersburg is around the same temperature as San Diego in the winter.
-The temperature in Saint Petersburg is usually 59°F (15°C) in January, and San Diego stays around 57°F (14°C).
+The daily temperature in Saint Petersburg averages around 59°F (15°C) in January, and San Diego fluctuates around 57°F (14°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 In Saint Petersburg, it's very sunny this time of the year.
 Saint Petersburg usually receives less sunshine than San Diego during winter.
 Saint Petersburg gets 200 hours of sunny skies, while San Diego receives 239 hours of full sun in the winter.